codex-team/editor.js/README.md

 We really welcome new contributors.
 If you want to make some code with us, please take a look at the [Good First Tasks](https://github.com/codex-team/editor.js/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+task%22).
 You can write to us on `team@codex.so` or via special [Telegram chat](https://t.me/editorjsdev), or any other way.

-## Credits and references

-- We use [HTMLJanitor](https://github.com/guardian/html-janitor) module in our Sanitizer module.

 ## Community
 You can join a [Gitter-channel](https://gitter.im/codex-team/editor.js) or [Telegram-chat](//t.me/codex_editor) and ask a question.